paulchernoch/quantogram/readme.md

 **Special handling of Integers**.
 So long as only integers (samples with no fractional component) are added to the collection, requests for a quantile will round to the nearest integer.

 **Exact values for sparse bins**.
 If only one value has been added to a certain bin, instead of the midpoint between the bin's lower and upper value being used, the exact sample value will be used.

+*Changed in version 0.3.0*: If repeated additions of the same value are made and all match this accurate sample value, the accurate sample will be retained.
+The first differing value to be added to that bin will cause the bin's midpoint value to be used instead.

 ## Categorizing the Quantogram Algorithm